sveltejs/kit/documentation/docs/04-setup.md

 }
 ```

-The outgoing `headers` will be added to the response alongside any headers returned from individual endpoints.
+The outgoing `headers` will be added to the response alongside any headers returned from individual endpoints (which take precedence).
 This is useful for setting cookies, for example:

 ```js
 import * as cookie from 'cookie';